douglas-guyett-mg/crimson-pangolin/documentation/scratch-page/integration.md

 - All observations scoped to agent_id
 - Tools can only add observations, not modify others'
-- Hobgoblins can read all observations for their agent
+- Daemons can read all observations for their agent

 ### Data Privacy